Gabriel Segal (soccer)

-Gabriel Segal (born May 17, 2001) is an American professional soccer player who plays as a forward.
+Gabriel Segal (born May 17, 2001) is an American professional soccer player who plays as a forward for D.C.
+United in Major League Soccer.

 Youth and college career

 Segal played as a youth at Bethesda Soccer Club in his hometown of Bethesda, Maryland.

 In 2019 Segal enrolled at Stanford University to play college soccer.
 At Stanford he made 54 appearances, scored 14 goals, and had 5 assists over three seasons with the Cardinal.
 Segal helped Stanford win the 2020–21 Pac-12 regular season championship.
 He was an All-Pac-12 2nd team selection during the 2020–21 season.

 Professional career

 Loudoun United

 On June 28, 2019, Segal made an appearance for Loudoun United of the USL Championship in a 2–1 win against Atlanta United 2.

 Köln

 In the summer of 2022 Segal moved to Germany and signed for 1.
 FC Köln.
 He signed a two-year contract with the club.

 Playing for 1.
 FC Köln II in the Regionalliga West in the 2022–23 season he played 12 games, including six starts.
 He had his first goal involvement on October 1, 2022, in a 3–2 win against Wattenscheid.